 Many people don’t think they have a green thumb but with a little practice, anyone can grow at least one or two plants indoors.
 There is no mistaking how popular indoor gardening is.
 This is especially true over the last couple of years while our homes have become our everything!

 Each fall, I spend a bit of time tending to my indoor garden, before bringing plants indoors.
-Some of my fravorite ‘house’ plants are a 20 year old philodendron, orchids, ZZ palms, pass-along ‘Christmas’ cactus and an assortment of terrarium plants.
+Some of my favorite ‘house’ plants are a 20-year-old philodendron, orchids, ZZ palms, pass-along ‘Christmas’ cactus, and an assortment of terrarium plants.
 If you have ever been to tropical climates, you might have recognized some of your favorite houseplants growing as outdoor tropicals.
-This trend began in the victorian era, when lush tropicals filled parlors and conservatories.
+This trend began in the victorian era when lush tropicals filled parlors and conservatories.
 Some of us still can’t get enough!

 Seasonal plant tips

 I hope these indoor gardening tips will encourage you to try (or expand) what you grow indoors.
 It can take a little practice to find and maintain indoor plants in the ‘right spots’ but keep trying.
-My friends over a The Botanary do a great job of sharing right plants for right spots and ‘paring plants with people‘!
+My friends over a The Botanary do a great job of sharing the right plants for the right spots and ‘paring plants with people!

 Good reasons to garden indoors

 - Plants are natural air filters!
 They clean toxins like formaldehyde, benzene, xylene, toluene, and trichloroethylene from the air.
 Certain plants do a great job with certain chemicals.
 About 1 plant per 100 sq’ has been proven to significantly purify the air.